Spinel, not to be confused with ruby !

-Sometimes a variety with a color change is found, this is the "alexandrite effect spinel" whose color changes from a light blue-gray in daylight to a light purple under artificial light.
+Sometimes a color changing variety is found, this is the "alexandrite spinel effect" whose color changes from a light blue-gray in daylight to a light purple under artificial light.

-An extremely rare and small variety is the very attractive cobalt blue spinel, sought after by some collectors.
+An extremely rare and small variety is the very attractive blue cobalt spinel, sought after by collectors.
 The deposit of cobalt blue spinel is located in Vietnam in the Luc Yen mine.

 Cobalt Blue Spinel

-Although in the past, large spinels have been available, cut stones of more than ten carats in beautiful color are very rare today.
+Although in the past, large spinels have been available on the market, cut stones of more than ten carats and with beautiful colors are very rare today.

 The most popular colors in spinel are intense red to purple-red and deep pink with an orange tinge.
 As a result, spinel prices are very high.
 Also, like ruby, Burmese red spinel is the most sought after color.